-Pool automation allows you to save time and energy with a tap or two on a screen.
+Get a smart wireless automation device that gives you hands-off power over your swimming pool heater.
+Automation devices allow you to save time and energy with a tap or two on a screen.
 When you automate your pool heater, you can turn it on at the last minute before jumping into the pool.

-Pool automation also allows you to turn off your pool’s heating system when everyone is out of the pool, as well as it enables you to deploy the pool cover to trap the heat inside your pool overnight.
+Pool automation also allows you to turn off your pool’s heating system when everyone leaves the pool, as well as it enables you to deploy the pool cover to trap the heat inside your pool overnight.